KarynaMisnik/Javascript-notes/README.md

 ‼️ **var** is only for maintainig old code, it is not used in modern apps.

+#### let and const

+let and const are hoisted but differently from var.
+They appear in temporal 'Dead Zone'.

 ## Hoisting

 It is a process whereby the interpreter appears to move the declaration of functions, vars, classes or imports to the top of their scope, prior to execution of the code;